 While size and quality are hugely important, perhaps nothing will have a bigger impact on the room than the color and pattern of your sofa.
 Conventional decorating wisdom tells us that since sofas take up so much visual space—and they are expensive to replace or recover—it is best to play it safe.

 Stick with easy-to-live-with neutrals, and simple, minimal patterns.
-While bold colors and trendy patterns can be fun for a while, it is likely that over time it can begin to look dated or you might get tired of it.
+While bold colors and trendy patterns can be fun for a while, over time it can likely begin to look dated or you might get tired of it.
 Financially, it makes more sense to stick with a neutral base and dress it up with colorful pillows and throws.
 Keep in mind that neutral does not have to mean plain.
 Subtle textures like tweed and herringbone can give neutral palettes a bit of depth.

 Style and Shape